ccalvop/GCP-BigQuery-FinOpsDashboard/README.md

   - Configure the schedule to run at intervals that fit your needs (e.g., daily, weekly).
   - Select the destination table where the cleaned recommendations will be stored.

+Below is an example of a query that you can use to create a clean table with cost recommendations.

 ```sql
 WITH filtered_recommendations AS (